Boating Information

 Boat Best Practices

-- Safety Gear – Replace expired flares or fire extinguishers, inspect life jackets, and carry extras for kids and guests.
+- Safety Gear – Replace expired flares or fire extinguishers, inspect life jackets and carry extras for kids and guests.

 Courtesy of Sea Tow Services International and Reef Relief